GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/data-platform-foundations/resources/README.md

 ## General

-Now that we have all the needed project, we will create all the needed assets to store and process the data.
+This is the second step needed to deploy Data Platform Foundations, which creates resources needed to store and process the data in projects created in the [environment step](./../environment/).
+Please refer to [top-level Data Platform README](../README.md) for prerequisites and how to run the first step.

 ![Data Foundation -  Phase 2](./diagram.png)